isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Because most arithmetic is assumed to be signed;
-`x-y` yields a negative number when `y>x` except in the rare cases wrhere you really want modulo arithmetic.
+`x-y` yields a negative number when `y>x` except in the rare cases where you really want modulo arithmetic.

 ##### Example